 9. Calculate your net worth

 There is a free, easy tool that allows you to calculate and track your net worth, and it’s probably the most popular financial tool in existence right now.

-You can connect and track accounts, such as your mortgage, bank, credit cards, retirement accounts, and more – and Personal Capital is all free.
+You can connect and track accounts, such as your mortgage, bank, credit cards, retirement accounts, and more – and Empower is all free.